digigaia/kudu/ARCHITECTURE.md

 - our own crate imports

+## Error messages are not capitalized

+logging messages should not be capitalized either

 ## Hex literals are written in lower-case

 That also means that we should use `hex::encode()` instead of `hex::encode_upper()`